drumitology/northendlab-hugo/exampleSite/content/contact/_index.md

 image: images/contact.svg

 ---
-Do customers cringe or respond happily to your social media posts?
-Send me an email and let's see if we're a working fit.
+Do customers skip past your ads on their Newsfeeds?
+Low engagement on your posts?
+Fans unfollowing your page?
+Let's fix that.